MGCodesandStats/articles/rejection-sampling-python.md

 - Defining a rejection criterion for the random samples
 - Sampling of different distributions to increase efficiency

 Many thanks for your time, and any questions or feedback are greatly welcomed.
-You can also find more of my data science content at michael-grogan.com.

-Disclaimer: This article is written on an “as is” basis and without warranty.
+*Disclaimer: This article is written on an “as is” basis and without warranty.
 It was written with the intention of providing an overview of data science concepts, and should not be interpreted as professional advice.
-The findings and interpretations in this article are those of the author and are not endorsed by or affiliated with any third-party mentioned in this article.
+The findings and interpretations in this article are those of the author and are not endorsed by or affiliated with any third-party mentioned in this article.*

 ## References